SOUTHWEST FOUR WHEEL DRIVE ASSOCIATION

 The second meeting saw the establishment of the Association's official publication (4WDrive Lines), the motto, (Four Wheeling Responsibly), and the Association's logo.
 New clubs were joining as the word spread and the Association grew rapidly.

 The year 1998 finds the Association with thirty member clubs representing over 1000 member families and spread across five states: New Mexico, Texas, Oklahoma, Kansas, and Louisiana.
-The Association's four quarterly event/meetings are frequently seen in 4WD enthusiast magazines and the blue and red logo of the Association is a common sight at four wheeling gatherings across the country.
+The Association's four quarterly event/meetings are frequently seen in 4WD enthusiast magazines and the blue and red logo of the Association

 Growth in the organization has continued to escalate.
 As of the 2003 May Quarterly Meeting, we were happy to say that we had 35 clubs enrolled in SWFWDA which included 1,749 club members.
 We also had 95 individual members and 24 supporting members setting new membership highs at a total of 1,868.